 Also, because of Taurus’ TSS key on the hammer, if you’re going to replace any part of the trigger system it will have to be a gutting of the entire trigger, not just one or two parts and that will require a gunsmith.
 Other than that, the sky’s the limit and you can go crazy making this your 1911.

-Check out our Ultimate 1911 Upgrades.
-5 out of 5
+You’ll want to check out our Ultimate 1911 Upgrades.

 Well, I’m not too big to admit I was wrong.
 You hear that Mrs. Noob?!

 I’m admitting I’m wrong about something.

 I get the feeling she’s going to print this section out and frame it.
 So yeah, I’ll no longer be saying that a 1911 is a bad choice for a first gun.

 My opinion now will be “The 1911 makes for a great first gun IF you feel like you can handle the .45 caliber round”.
 If you do so choose to make a 1911 your first gun, you certainly can’t go wrong with the Taurus PT-1911.
 As I said, this was a T&E gun.
 Instead of sending the gun back, however, I’ll be sending them a check.
 This gun has earned its place in my collection.